 If you are pregnant you have three choices to consider: Parenting, Adoption, and Abortion.
-Only you can decide what is best for you.
-But you are not alone, we are here to help.
+Only you can decide which path to take.
+But you are not alone.
+We are here to help.
 N’Lite Women’s Clinic staff are available to listen to your concerns and answer your questions.

 You may have more questions than answers about parenting or maybe the thought of becoming a parent seems impossible to you at this time.
 We’ve talked to hundreds of clients who are concerned about things like this:

 - My partner doesn’t want the baby, but I do.

 - Where will I live?